Fukui Prefectural Dinosaur Museum 福井県立恐竜博物館

 The History of Earth is the third and final exhibition, located on the second floor.
 Browse the exhibitions to discover more fossils and dinosaur models which illustrate the evolution of life.
 Also on display are the skeletons of several large prehistoric mammals, including elks and mammoths.
-This level gives a panoramic view of the first floor.
+This level offers a panoramic view of the first floor. .

 On the second floor, you'll find the Fossil Preparation Lab.
-Technicians meticulously clean fossils found at the nearby Kitandani Quarry excavation site for research and exhibition.
+Technicians meticulously clean fossils found at the nearby Kitadani Quarry excavation site for research and exhibition.
 Visitors are free to observe them as they work through the window.